Kishoyian-Brian/E-Learning/README.md

 ## 📞 Support

-For support, email support@edusoma.com or join our community discussions.
+For support, email brianmwasbayo@gmail.com or call +254 700 866 007.

 ---